OpenEvalProject/evals/manuscripts/elife-75248/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/0040axw97 Centre for Vertebrate Evolutionary Biology, Yunnan University Kunming China
+1. Centre for Vertebrate Evolutionary Biology, Yunnan University Kunming China ([ROR:0040axw97](https://ror.org/0040axw97))
-2. https://ror.org/039zvsn29 Department of Earth Sciences, Natural History Museum London United Kingdom
+2. Department of Earth Sciences, Natural History Museum London United Kingdom ([ROR:039zvsn29](https://ror.org/039zvsn29))
-3. https://ror.org/01z22gc86 Yimen Administration of Cultural Heritage Yimen China
+3. Yimen Administration of Cultural Heritage Yimen China ([ROR:01z22gc86](https://ror.org/01z22gc86))
-4. https://ror.org/0000pmw59 Key Laboratory of Evolutionary Systematics of Vertebrates, Institute of Vertebrate Paleontology and Paleoanthropology, Chinese Academy of Sciences Beijing China
+4. Key Laboratory of Evolutionary Systematics of Vertebrates, Institute of Vertebrate Paleontology and Paleoanthropology, Chinese Academy of Sciences Beijing China ([ROR:0000pmw59](https://ror.org/0000pmw59))
 5. Center for Excellence in Life and Paleoenvironment Beijing China
-6. https://ror.org/00b30xv10 Department of Biology, Indiana University of Pennsylvania Pennsylvania United States
+6. Department of Biology, Indiana University of Pennsylvania Pennsylvania United States ([ROR:00b30xv10](https://ror.org/00b30xv10))

 † Corresponding author

 ## Abstract

 The early evolutionary history of the armored dinosaurs (Thyreophora) is obscured by their patchily distributed fossil record and by conflicting views on the relationships of Early Jurassic taxa.
 Here, we describe an early diverging thyreophoran from the Lower Jurassic Fengjiahe Formation of Yunnan Province, China, on the basis of an associated partial skeleton that includes skull, axial, limb, and armor elements.
 It can be diagnosed as a new taxon based on numerous cranial and postcranial autapomorphies and is further distinguished from all other thyreophorans by a unique combination of character states.
-Although the robust postcranium is similar to that of more deeply nested ankylosaurs and stegosaurs, phylogenetic analysis recovers it as either the sister taxon of Emausaurus or of the clade Scelidosaurus + Eurypoda.
-This new taxon, Yuxisaurus kopchicki , represents the first valid thyreophoran dinosaur to be described from the Early Jurassic of Asia and confirms the rapid geographic spread and diversification of the clade after its first appearance in the Hettangian.
+Although the robust postcranium is similar to that of more deeply nested ankylosaurs and stegosaurs, phylogenetic analysis recovers it as either the sister taxon of Emausaurus or of the clade Scelidosaurus+ Eurypoda.
+This new taxon, Yuxisaurus kopchicki, represents the first valid thyreophoran dinosaur to be described from the Early Jurassic of Asia and confirms the rapid geographic spread and diversification of the clade after its first appearance in the Hettangian.
 Its heavy build and distinctive armor also hint at previously unrealized morphological diversity early in the clade’s history.

 ## Introduction